Inverting cosmic ray propagation by Convolutional Neural Networks

-Unless one does not benefit from recycling the old data, CNN predictions can be always faster than the actual computations starting from scratch.
-Third, CNN can invert a complicated partial differential equation, especially in the high-dimensional parameter space.
-Once the inverse function is obtained by CNN in advance, the experimental likelihood distribution of the physical observables (cosmic ray fluxes) can be simply translated to model parameters (propagation and source parameters).
+CNN predictions are always faster than the actual computations starting from scratch unless recycling old data is nonbeneficial.
+The CNN can invert a complicated partial differential equation, especially in a high-dimensional parameter space.
+Once the CNN obtains the inverse function, the experimental likelihood distribution of the physical observables (cosmic ray fluxes) can be translated to model parameters (propagation and source parameters).

-Last but not least, CNN is particularly powerful to distinguish the feature of pictures.
-This also fits our purpose of finding out the correlation between the different energy spectra.
-Basically, the structure of CNN is to connect input and output layers with three main layers: \textit{convolution layer}, \textit{pooling layer}, and \textit{fully connected layer}.
-These three layers play different roles to quickly catch the feature of data.
-We recap the their functions in the below.
+The CNN is also capable of distinguishing the features of images, and fits our purpose of determining the correlation between the different energy spectra.
+Essentially, the CNN structure connects input and output layers with three main layers: a \textit{convolution layer}, \textit{pooling layer}, and \textit{fully connected layer}.
+These three layers play different roles in quickly capturing the features of the data.
+We review their functions below.